dip07/codeRepository/BigDataAlgorithms/Web_Crawler/README.md

 This is a programming assignment that I did in course Algorithm for Large DataSets My teammate Gaurav Bhatt is also a collaborator in this assignment.
+In this project, we need to crawl Wikipedia pages, and search for pages which are relevant to the topics.
+We should be scrolling only certain number of web pages.
+The project requires not to visit the disallowed pages and to pause for some time after a certain number of request has been sent.